-You will be surprised by what the researchers found out about women!
-In these following pages are the 12 most valuable research findings about the strongest basic needs of women, plus some interesting news on men.
+Women will be surprised by what the researchers found out about them!
+(And men will be fascinated and grateful to know their secrets.)
+In these following pages are 12 valuable research findings about the strongest basic needs of women, plus some interesting news on men.

-Women's first and deepest need is to survive and protect their children, if any.
-The proven best way for women to survive for past millions of years was to have close friends for protection and assistance, especially during child bearing years.
+Women's first and deepest unconscious need is to survive and protect their children, present and future.
+Interestingly, the proven best way for women to survive in the past millions of years was to have close friends for protection and assistance, especially during child bearing years.
 Women's ancestors for millions of years had to give birth and raise their children in a hostile world that required help from other women.
 Men have not been much help throughout history.
-So women are DNA-wired to develop good RELATIONSHIPS with all other women for survival purposes, even though today their world is very different.
+So women are DNA-wired to develop good RELATIONSHIPS with all other women for survival purposes, even though today their world is not so dangerous.

 Women back in ancient times had to face more dangers than they could cope with by themselves, so having good friendships with as many other women as possible meant a better chance for survival.
 (Plus giving birth to babies with no help from men meant women friends were essential!)
-So in women's DNA evolved a need and the skills for creating close relationships for safety and survival.
+So in women's DNA evolved a need and the skills for automatically creating close relationships because that was essential for safety and survival.

 Men and women are driven by different needs in their ancient DNA from their ancestors over past millions of years.

-Women seek trusting relationships with both men and women to insure survival.
+Top priority for women is building trusting relationships with other women to insure survival.